rockerBOO/awesome-neovim/README.md

 - [NormalNvim/NormalNvim](https://github.com/NormalNvim/NormalNvim) - Focused on stability for your daily work.
 From the creator of Compiler.nvim.
 - [chrisgrieser/nvim-kickstart-python](https://github.com/chrisgrieser/nvim-kickstart-python) - A launch point for your Neovim configuration for Python.
 - [mrcjkb/kickstart-nix.nvim](https://github.com/mrcjkb/kickstart-nix.nvim) - A simple [Nix flake](https://nixos.wiki/wiki/Flakes) template repo for Neovim derivations, with the goal of simplifying the migration from existing Neovim configurations.
-- [drybalka/clean.nvim](https://github.com/drybalka/clean.nvim) - Cleaning up the default key mappings and plugins in Neovim and leaving only the bare essentials to build upon.
+- [drybalka/clean.nvim](https://github.com/drybalka/clean.nvim) - Cleaning up the default key mappings and plugins and leaving only the bare essentials to build upon.

 ## External